mymonero/mymonero-app-js/docs/TECHNOLOGY.md

 #### Language considerations

-Being able to have single codebase for all platforms is the obvious ideal, but such a system doesn't appear to exist yet… at least not in any sufficiently supported manner.
+Being able to have a single codebase for all platforms is the obvious ideal, but such a system doesn't appear to exist yet… at least not in any sufficiently supported manner.

 Aiming for a fully native codebase was definitely considered, but would have taken too long as a first step.